How to Decorate Art Deco

 Include geometric patterns

-Trapezoidal, zigzagged, and triangular shapes, chevron patterns, stepped forms, sweeping curves, and sunburst motifs are all hallmarks of Art Deco, which can be seen in everything from furniture and architecture to jewelry, fine art and graphic design.
+Trapezoidal, zigzagged, and triangular shapes, chevron patterns, stepped forms, sweeping curves, and sunburst motifs are all hallmarks of Art Deco.
+These patterns can be seen in everything from furniture and architecture, to jewelry, fine art and graphic design.

 A fantastic way to instantly bring a pop of Art Deco patterning into your space is to use wallpaper.

 You can of course also introduce geometric patterns through upholstery and other fabrics and textiles as well.
-Or in other creative ways such as divider screens, stained glass like in the picture below, or wherever else your creativity takes you.
+Or in other creative ways such as divider screens, stained glass like in the picture below, or wherever else your creativity (or your budget!) takes you.

 Install eye-catching lighting fixtures.